djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ### Built-in Triggers

 #### ManualTrigger
 The simplest type of trigger is the ManualTrigger.
 It only fires when you fire it manually from your code.
+Amazing, right?

 ```C++
 tut.AddEventManualtrigger(state, next_state, trigger_id, callback);